-The Investment Property portfolio is valued by the Directors of the company using ERV, market value per hectare for land and yields appropriate to the region in which the property is situated.
+The remainder of the Investment Property portfolio is valued by the Directors of the company using ERV and yields appropriate to the region in which the property is situated.
 Benchmarking is undertaken to determine appropriate parameters for the yields used.